 - Remove cake from the oven and pour over a quarter of the hot toffee sauce.
 Let cool for 5 minutes.

-- Remove the warm sticky toffee pudding from the pan and cut into portions.
+- Remove the warm pudding from the pan and cut into portions.
 Serve drizzled with the remaining warm toffee sauce, and ice cream or whipped cream on the side.

 Recipe Testers’ Reviews